Multiplication and Division Fluency Videos

 Think Central – This site will give you access to your student’s textbooks online.
 There are also some helpful digital resources organized by topic (fractions, geometry, etc.).
 The username and password to this site is your student’s 7-digit ID number (lunch number).
 You can find this from their Skyward account.

 Khan Academy – this is a wonderful resource that is free to the public.
 You can search for video tutorials by topic on any math subject.

 What is the curriculum?
 This is “the what” we teach, not necessarily “the how” it is taught.
-Teachers use text books as resource to help them teach the Utah Core Standards.
+Teachers use textbooks as resources to help them teach the Utah Core Standards.